parcel-bundler/website/src/plugin-system/source-maps.md

   order: 14
 ---

-Parcel utilizes the package `@parcel/source-maps` for all it's source-maps, this ensures performance and reliability when manipulating sourcemaps across plugins and Parcel's core.
-This library has been written from the ground up in C++ with manipulation and concatenation of these sourcemaps in mind and gave us a 20x performance improvement over our old solution consisting of Mozilla's Source-Map library and some internal utilities.
-This improvement in performance is mainly due to the optimizations in the data structures and way we cache the sourcemaps.
+Parcel utilizes the package `@parcel/source-maps` for processing all source maps to ensure performance and reliability when manipulating source maps across plugins and Parcel's core.
+This library has been written from the ground up in C++ with both source map manipulation and concatenation in mind and gave us a 20x performance improvement over our old solution using Mozilla's [`source-map`](https://github.com/mozilla/source-map) library and some internal utilities.
+This improvement in performance is mainly due to optimizations in the data structures and the way in which we cache source maps.

 ## How to use the library